Changing the application¶

 In this topic we add a new function to the application, and push this change to our application repository on GitHub which triggers the pipeline to rebuild the application.

-to a specified queue rather than the default.
+The new function puts the hello message to a specified queue rather than the default.
 The new queue name is stored in memory by the application, and so subsequent gets of the message will be from the specified queue.
 Later in this tutorial we will use this new capability to demonstrate changing the queue manager configuration by adding an extra queue.

 Pre-requisites¶